MaterializeInc/mzcli/README.rst

 Config
 ------

-A config file is automatically created at ``~/.config/pgcli/config`` at first launch.
+A config file is automatically created at ``~/.config/mzcli/config`` at first launch.
 See the file itself for a description of all available options.

 Contributions:
 --------------

+While we are not pgcli, the following documentation expresses our sentiments and still correctly represents the development workflow.

 If you're interested in contributing to this project, first of all I would like to extend my heartfelt gratitude.
 I've written a small doc to describe how to